imsweb/staging-client-java/README.md

 Everything starts with getting an instance of the `Staging` object.
 There are `DataProvider` objects for each staging algorithm and version.
 The `Staging` object is thread safe and cached so subsequent calls to `Staging.getInstance()` will return the same object.

-For example, to get an instance of the Collaborative Staging algorithm
+For example, if you include the [collaborative staging](https://github.com/imsweb/staging-algorithm-cs) algorithm, the call will look like this:

 ```java
 Staging staging = Staging.getInstance(CsDataProvider.getInstance(CsVersion.v020550));